 - Pesto Chicken Zoodle Bowl

-If you try this Pesto Prawns with Zoodles recipe (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
+If you try these Zucchini Noodles with Shrimp (or any other recipe) then don’t forget to rate the recipe and let me know how it went in the comments below.
 It totally makes my day to hear how a recipe worked out for you.

 - 2 medium zucchini